 - an Iraqi or Afghan Special Immigrant Visa holder (SIV)

 The United States Refugee Act of 1980 provides the legal basis for the current U.S. Refugee Admissions Program (USRAP) and is administered by the Bureau of Population, Refugees, and Migration (BPRM) of the Department of State in conjunction with the Office of Refugee Resettlement (ORR) in the Department of Health and Human Services (HHS) and offices in the Department of Homeland Security (DHS).
 A refugee applicant has to be referred for resettlement in the United States by the USRAP.
 Once US Citizenship and Immigration Services (USCIS) approves the refugee’s application for U.S. resettlement, a refugee and his/her family undergo medical exams, which are standard for all U.S. applicants.
 Once all security and health checks are complete, refugees are scheduled for travel to the United States.
 The District primarily serves asylees who typically arrive in the U.S. on their own.

-Eligible population will be referred by a third party: Immigration office, voluntary Agency Attorney offices etc. to Catholic Charities Refugee Center (CRCS) for services.
-After eligibility is determined by CRCS and the case is approved by DC-Office of Refugee Resettlement, CRSC will refer the case for Refugee Health Screening and for Refugee Cash and Medical Assistance with Work Authorization.
-CRSC will maintain the case for Employment and Case Management Services.
+Eligible refugees in the District are referred by a third party, i.e. USCIS, attorney offices, community stakeholders, etc. After eligibility is determined by the Catholic Charities Refugee Service Center, the Refugee Social Services provider, and the case is approved by DCORR, the client will be referred for Refugee Health Screening and for Refugee Cash and Medical Assistance.
+Catholic Charities will maintain the case for Employment and Case Management Services.